A lil more about the podcast.

 Dennis Norris II is an ex-figure skater, lapsed violist, educator, and writer exploring daddy issues through the lens of queer black boyhood.
 He is a Kimbilio Fiction Fellow, a Tin House Scholar, and a MacDowell Colony Fellow.
 He lives in Harlem, along with his expansive poncho collection.

 Tommy Pico is a poet from the Viejas Indian reservation of the Kumeyaay nation.
-He authored the books IRL (Birds LLC, 2016), Nature Poem (Tin House Books, 2017), and myriad prize-winning tweets, including “Sittin’ on the cock of the gay.”
+He authored Junk (Tin House Books, 2018), and Food (Tin House Books, 2019) and myriad prize-winning tweets, including “Sittin’ on the cock of the gay.”
 His Myers-Briggs is IDGAF.

-Fran Tirado is the Associate Editor of Hello Mr., novelist-in-progress, and professional Carmen San Diego.
+Fran Tirado is the Deputy Editor of Out, writer, and professional Carmen San Diego.
 He Instagrams too much, and is the arch nemesis to a one Frankie Grande.
 I’ll never forget what you did to me at Fire Island in 2014, you piece of shit.